-Dr Archer is head of the Department of Medicine and holds the C. Franklin and Helene K. Bracken Chair.
+Dr. Stephen Archer is the Director of the Translational Institute of Medicine (TIME), and holds the C. Franklin and Helene K. Bracken Chair.
+He formerly served as the Head of the Department of Medicine at Queens from 2012 - 2023.
 He is a physician scientist and a graduate of Queen’s University (Meds ‘81).
 He is a practicing cardiologist who specializes in the care of patients with various forms of pulmonary hypertension.
 His other interests include strategies for improving cardiovascular care and training the next generation of physician-scientists.
 In his spare time he enjoys spending time with family and is an avid hockey player, guitarist and coffee drinker.

-Dr. Archer is the founder and Scientific Director of the Queen’s CardioPulmonary Unit (QCPU) a $8 million dollar, 8000 square-foot research facility, with a Bench-to-Bedside philosophy.
+Dr. Archer is also the founder and Scientific Director of the Queen’s CardioPulmonary Unit (QCPU), which is a $8 million dollar, state of the art 8000 translational research facility, with a Bench-to-Bedside philosophy.
 QCPU is designed to support faculty and trainees who perform heart, lung, blood and vascular research.
 QCPU is comprised of a state-of-the-art basic science research facility that is complemented by an onsite KHSC satellite clinic and echocardiography laboratory which does over 100 clinical studies per year and also supports research clinical trials.
-With Dr. Vanner he co-founded TIME (the Translational Institute of Medicine), a research institute at Queen’s University.
+Along with Dr. Stephen Vanner, he co-founded TIME (the Translational Institute of Medicine), a research institute at Queen’s University.

 His translational cardiovascular research has been recognized with numerous awards, including being elected as a Fellow of the Royal Society of Canada and being awarded Distinguished Scientist Awards from the American Heart Association and American College of Cardiology.
 He received the AFMC President’s Award for Exemplary National Leadership in Academic Medicine and was named the Chicago American Heart Association Coeur d’Or recipient in 2013 for leading the establishment of a prehospital STEMI care network in Chicago.